-CITY OF WOLVERHAMPTON C O U N C I L

-Cabinet
+This report is PUBLIC [NOT PROTECTIVELY MARKED]

-22 February 2023
+CITY OF WOLVERHAMPTON COUNCIL Cabinet 22 February 2023

-Report title Our City: Our Plan Refresh 2023/2024
+Report title Our City: Our Plan Refresh

 Decision designation RED

-Cabinet member with lead

-responsibility

-Councillor Ian Brookfield Leader of the Council
+Cabinet member with lead responsibility Councillor Ian Brookfield Leader of the Council

 Key decision Yes

 In forward plan Yes

-Wards affected All Wards
+Wards affected All

 Accountable Director Charlotte Johns, Director of Strategy

 Originating service Policy and Strategy

-Accountable employee Laura Collings Head of Policy and Strategy
+Accountable employee Laura Collings Tel Email Head of Policy and Strategy 01902550414 laura.collings@wolverhampto n.gov.uk

-Tel 01902550414

-Email laura.collings@wolverhampton.gov.uk

-Report to be/has been

-considered by

-Strategic Executive Board

-Scrutiny Board

-10 January 2023 7 February 2023
+Report to be/has been considered by Strategic Executive Board Scrutiny Board 10 January 2022 7 February 2023

-Recommendations for decision:
+Recommendation(s) for decision:

-That Cabinet recommends that Council:
+That Cabinet recommends to Council:

-- 1. Approves the Our City: Our Plan refresh, the City of Wolverhampton Council Plan. - 2.
-Seeks cross party engagement to deliver the priorities set out in Our City: Our Plan the strategic framework to level up our city.
+- 1. that it approves the Our City: Our Plan refresh, the City of Wolverhampton Council Plan. - 2. seeks cross party engagement to deliver the priorities set out in Our City: Our Plan the strategic framework to level up our city.